whiterabbit010/att8ck_hunter/Readme.md

-# Sysmon Pattern Extractor with MITRE ATT&CK Integration
+# Sysmon Pattern Extractor and Analyzer with MITRE ATT&CK Integration

 **Author**: wRabit /szymon
 **Date**: _September 18, 2024_
+**Version**: 1.0

 ---

 ## Overview

 This project is an ongoing Python-based tool designed to extract patterns from Sysmon configuration files and match them with relevant MITRE ATT&CK techniques.
-The extracted patterns are dynamically matched using exact and fuzzy matching, providing insights into potential indicators of compromise based on MITRE's globally recognized framework.
+The extracted patterns are dynamically matched using exact and fuzzy matching, providing insights into potential indicators of compromise based on MITRE's globally recognized framework (https://attack.mitre.org/).

 The project is still in **development** and requires further improvements, but the core functionality is in place for users to: